microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/examples/Get-MgBetaTeamChannelFileFolder.md

 Get-MgBetaTeamChannelFileFolder -TeamId $teamId -ChannelId $channelId
 ```
-This example shows how to use the Get-MgBetaBetaTeamChannelFileFolder Cmdlet.
+This example shows how to use the Get-MgBetaTeamChannelFileFolder Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).